Mr-Kumar-Abhishek/brain-beats-blog/_posts/2016-06-10-abhishek-kumar-site-launched.md

 og-url: https://mr-kumar-abhishek.github.io/blog/2016/06/10/abhishek-kumar-site-launched/
 canonical-url: https://mr-kumar-abhishek.github.io/blog/2016/06/10/abhishek-kumar-site-launched
 date: 2016-06-10
-keywords: Abhishek Kumar, Software Developer, Site Re-launched, blog
+keywords: Abhishek Kumar, Software Developer, Site Re-launched, blog, Abhishek, Kumar, Site, website
 ---

 Well.
 Finally got around to putting this old website together (and stashed to old portfolio design for another domain ).
 Using [Jekyll](http://jekyllrb.com) for this blog.
 Why ??
 Because it is just faster to use markdown and publish blog posts from a console.